Terradue/doc-tep-geohazards/source/tutorials/gep-sbas-s1.rst

 .. note:: Possible values are: *srtm_1* (1 arcsec SRTM DEM), *srtm_3* (3 arcsec SRTM DEM).
 User is kindly advised to check the `EarthExplorer`_ web site for actual data coverage.

-* Leave the *APS Filter Window Length* unchanged.

-.. note:: This is the temporal window width (in days) for the APS filter on the resulting time series. **This parameter is not considered in the IFG mode**.

 2.4 Run the job
 ---------------